Washington Lottery making changes to Hit 5 game | Lottery Post

 Hit 5 was introduced in 2007 as a replacement to Quinto, a similar draw-five game that debuted in 1990.
 During fiscal year 2019 (July 2018 - June 2019), the Washington Lottery sold more than eight million Hit 5 tickets.
 The largest prize was $510,000, which was won in April 2019 by a player in Vancouver.

-To comply with social distancing, players are urged by the Lottery to mail in tickets to claim prize up to $100,000.
+To comply with social distancing, players are urged by the Lottery to mail in tickets to claim prizes up to $100,000.
 Winners of prizes worth $100,000 or more should call Lottery Headquarters to make an appointment for a safe and secure in-person claim.